VictorsGarden/snake-game/readme.txt

 2. Moving
 	check whether the coordinates for next point for HEAD and coordinates of any body part are same if yes "GAME OVER";
-	according to what button is enter, change cell's coordinates
+	for HEAD according to what button is enter, change cell's coordinates
 		<- reduce col value
 		-> increase col value
 		^ reduce row value
 		v increase row value

+	for BODY
+		(!!!
+MOST IMPORTANT LOGIC !!!)
+		if X-Coordinate of current body part and X-Coordinate of previous body part are same then check
+			if previous body part Y-Coordinate are bigger then Y-Coordinate of current body-part then current body-part direction is DOWN
+			if previous body part Y-Coordinate are smaller then Y-Coordinate of current body-part then current body-part direction is UP

+		if Y-Coordinate of current body part and Y-Coordinate of previous body part are same then check
+			if previous body part X-Coordinate are bigger then X-Coordinate of current body-part then current body-part direction is RIGHT
+			if previous body part X-Coordinate are smaller then X-Coordinate of current body-part then current body-part direction is LEFT

 3. EATING
 	if head and food have same coordinates destroy food cell
 		began to GROW

-4. GROWING
+4.1 GROWING
+	Check whether the body is only one element if yes
+		CREATE NEW BODY PART as tail right after first body part if not
+		CREATE NEW BODY PART right after last old tail becomes body part
+		new body part becomes tail

+4.2 CREATE NEW BODY PART
-	checking for tail's position and direction
-		if tail looks up
+	checking for last element's position and direction if it looks up
 			create body part one row below
-		if tail looks down
+		if it looks down
 			create body part one row above
-		if tail looks left
+		if it looks left
 			create body part one col left
-		if tail looks right
+		if it looks right
 			create body part one col right
-	this body part became a tail